FTcode/Graphy/README.md

 # Graphy
-A web app for visualising graph theory problems.
+A web app for visualising algorithms taught in the Graph Theory module of A-Level Further Maths (Discrete) Requires node.js with `express` and `sqlite3`.